phetsims/community/README.md

 #### If you are an individual or small group interested in or have made progress in making a new simulation

 The best resources available to you can be found in the [PhET Development Overview](https://github.com/phetsims/phet-info/blob/master/doc/phet-development-overview.md) and [other documentation](https://github.com/phetsims/phet-info/tree/master/doc) found in the `phet-info` repository.
-We have seen small test projects, academic projects (e.g. education research for a PhD), or open source curriculum projects successfully develop custom simulations, leveraging our code base (See [Examples](#examples-using-scenerystack) above).
-It requires expertise in design and in JavaScript/TypeScript, but is very possible for dedicated developers and teams.
+We have seen small test projects, academic projects (e.g., education research for a Ph.D.), or open source curriculum projects successfully develop custom simulations, leveraging our code base (See [Examples](#examples-using-scenerystack) above).
+It requires expertise in design and in JavaScript/TypeScript, but it is very possible for dedicated developers and teams.
 If you have made significant progress and are committed to your STEM simulation, please reach out to us through the [community discussion forum](https://github.com/orgs/phetsims/discussions) to discuss any support we may be able to provide.

 #### If you are a commercial organization interested in making new simulations